Code Review#

 Final decision points and actions#

-Once you are happy that the change is appropriate and correct, complete the approval section of the Code/System review template and change the ticket status to approved.
+Once you are happy that the change is appropriate and correct, and the code review parts of the pull request template have been completed, submit a review that approves the change.

-From here follow the How To Commit guide through to ticket closure.
+From here follow the How To Commit guide through to pull request closure.